StudentCZ/Virgl-Chrome-Plugin/README.md

 npm i
 ```

 2. Run json-server for the database.
-This will run the server on default `http://localhost:3000`.
-You can use this to fetch data.
+This will run the server on `http://localhost:3008`.
+You can use this to fetch mock data.

 ```
 npm run db